(Revised August 2022)

 - 12 credits for 540 hours for a 13-week semester

-- The Associate Dean for Academic Affairs can approve other credit allocations, between 3 and 12 credits, when he or she is convinced the circumstances warrant approval.
+- The associate dean for academic affairs can approve other credit allocations, between 3 and 12 credits, when they are convinced the circumstances warrant approval.

-10. Externship credits will be awarded on an Honors, Pass, or Fail basis.
+Externship credits will be awarded on a High Pass, Pass, Low Pass, or Fail basis.
 The student’s grade should be determined by the supervising attorney at the host organization in consultation with the faculty member.

-- Generally, students are limited to a single externship at a particular placement.
-In some circumstances the Academic Dean may approve a second externship semester at the same placement upon a showing that the experience in the second semester will involve significant additional development of the student's knowledge, experience, and skills beyond what the student achieved during the first semester.
+Generally, students are limited to a single externship at a particular placement.
+In some circumstances, the academic dean may approve a second externship semester at the same placement upon showing that the experience in the second semester will involve significant additional development of the student's knowledge, experience, and skills beyond what the student achieved during the first semester.